ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 | [{{site.data.keyword.cloud_notm}} Object Storage](/docs/vpc?topic=vpc-connecting-vpc-cos) | `s3.direct.xxx.cloud-object-storage.appdomain.cloud` |
 {: caption="Available services" caption-side="bottom"}

 The VDC must have an edge (public-private or private-only) to enable access to the service network.
 Some NAT and firewall rules for private network connectivity are established as a default during the VDC creation.
+Ensure that firewall rules  *Allow* traffic from the VMware Cloud Director network that the VMs run on to the service destination.
 Review your firewall rules and add additional rules, as needed, for Windows activation and other operations that require private network connectivity.
 For additional information, see [Add an NSX Edge Gateway Firewall Rule in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-6/map-for-vmware-cloud-director-tenant-portal-guide-10-6/working-with-networks-tenant/managing-nsx-t-edge-gateways-in-vcd-tenant/add-an-nsx-t-edge-gateway-firewall-rule-tenant.html).{: external}
 {: important}

+Consider the following firewall rule examples to *Allow* VMware Cloud Director network access.

+*  Use the `161.26.0.0/16` destination for Windows OS activation and updates, Redhat/CentOS/Ubuntu/Debian OS activation and updates, IBM Classic DNS, and IBM Classic NTP.
+*  Use the IP range for IBM Cloud Object Storage to create a firewall rule to allow access to Cloud Object Storage direct endpoints.

 ### Creating a vApp network for {{site.data.keyword.vcf-aas}}
 {: #vcd-ops-guide-vapp-network-vmaas}